(Updated in January 2022)

 - Be visible.
 That means having a website, being active on social media, joining your industry association, getting out and networking.
 Be able to (gently) honk your own horn.
 Consider a blog, a newsletter, a podcast or other ways to share/show your expertise.

 - “Old school” still has value in a digital world.
-Yes, you still need to have a proper business card, write thank you notes, volunteer your services, keep up your education and for heaven’s sake, call or meet with people in person occasionally rather than always relying on email.
+You still need to write thank you notes, volunteer your services, keep up your education, and for heaven’s sake, call or meet with people in person occasionally rather than always relying on email.
 Listen to your gut.
 Do good work.
 Be trustworthy.

 - Spread the word.
 Find work through connections, networking, word of mouth, prospecting, letting friends and family know what you do.
 Think about who your perfect clients are and go after them.

 - Build a virtual team.
 You may work by yourself but you aren’t alone.
 Get the support you need, especially an accountant.
 You might also need a lawyer, computer and web support, a virtual assistant, maybe a coach or an accountability buddy.
-Stay connected with other independents who offer similar or complementary services, like writing and graphic design.
+Stay connected with other independents who offer similar or complementary services; for instance, writers and graphic designers go together like peanut butter and jelly.
 You’re even more valuable to your clients when you can connect them to other suppliers.

 I’m grateful to the clients who have turned to me for writing support, some over many years.
-And I’m grateful to the other indies (especially within IABC/Toronto’s Professional Independent Communicators and the Communicators Connection) who have partnered with me, exchanged leads with me, laughed and lamented with me.
+And I’m grateful to the other indies (especially within IABC/Toronto’s Professional Independent Communicators) who have partnered with me, exchanged leads with me, laughed and lamented with me.
 The years have flown past.

 If you are an independent, does my advice ring true for you?
 If you’re thinking about becoming one, does it encourage you to take the leap?